DigonIO/scheduler/doc/pages/examples/parameters.rst

 via the arguments `args` and `kwargs`.
 Positional arguments are passed by a `tuple`, keyword arguments are passed as a `dictionary` with strings referencing the callback function's arguments.
-Both types of argument passing are available for all of the scheduling functions in |Scheduler|:
+|Scheduler| supports both types of argument passing for all of the scheduling functions

 :func:`~scheduler.core.Scheduler.once`,
 :func:`~scheduler.core.Scheduler.cyclic`,
 :func:`~scheduler.core.Scheduler.minutely`,
 :func:`~scheduler.core.Scheduler.hourly`,
-:func:`~scheduler.core.Scheduler.daily`,
+:func:`~scheduler.core.Scheduler.daily` and
-:func:`~scheduler.core.Scheduler.weekly`
+:func:`~scheduler.core.Scheduler.weekly`.

 In the following example we schedule two |Job|\ s via :func:`~scheduler.core.Scheduler.once`.
 The first |Job| exhibits the function's default behaviour.